noir-lang/noir/docs/docs/dev_docs/contracts/syntax/state_variables.md

 ## `Singleton<NoteType>`

 Singleton is a private state variable that is unique in a way.
-When a Singleton is initialised, a note is created to represent its value.
+When a Singleton is initialized, a note is created to represent its value.
 And the way to update the value is to destroy the current note, and create a new one with the updated value.

 ### `::new`